Stanford Conferences is your strategic partner for all your virtual event planning needs

 STEP 8: Prepare Your Speakers

-Best practice alert: Consider including a welcome slide that will be posted for attendees that join before the event begins.
+Best practice alert: Create a welcome slide or video that will be play for attendees as the event kicks off.

 STEP 9: Produce Your Event

 Remember, a little preparation goes a long way.
-Key players should receive a briefing and agenda at least 24 hours in advance of the event.
-On the day of your event, consider having the host (the person responsible for the technical components of your event) sign in 60 minutes before the meeting’s start time to confirm settings*, controls, and the video/audio connection.
-Speakers, panelists, and co-hosts should connect at least 20 minutes prior to test their connection, find the best lighting and review the agenda.
+Key stakeholders should receive a briefing and agenda at least 24 hours in advance of the event.
+On the day of your event, consider having the host (the person responsible for the technical components of your event) sign in 30 minutes before the meeting’s start time to confirm settings, controls, and the video/audio connection.
+Speakers, panelists, and co-hosts should connect at least 15 minutes prior to test their connection, review the agenda and receive any last minute communications.

 STEP 10: Follow-up with Attendees

-After the event has concluded, use Zoom to generate an attendee report (if Zoom was the platform used to execute the virtual event) and follow up to share recordings or resources that were discussed, conduct a survey to collect feedback from attendees that may help you plan future virtual events, and/or market future events.
+After the event has concluded, follow up to share recordings or resources that were discussed, conduct a survey to collect feedback from attendees that may help you plan future virtual events, and/or market future events.